weixian-zhang/GCC-CWHD/README.md

-# GCC-CWHD
+# GCC Azure - Central Workload Health Dashboard (CWHD)

-CWHD currently provides Grafana dashboards to visualize Azure resource health statuses and metrics for 2 web apps Cloud Crafty and Pocket Geek.
+CWHD is an application-specific custom monitoring solution leveraging Grafana to visualize Azure resource health statuses and other telemetry.
+The Grafana dashboards in CWHD, has a concept of grouping up Azure services used by Application.
+It uses Green, Amber and Red color code to determine the overall availability of an application.

 The dashboards are organized in levels depicting the "depth" of monitoring.
-  * Level 0 dashboard shows the "overall" Azure resource availability status of each App.
+  * Level 0 dashboard shows availability status if all Apps.
-    The overall available status depends on the dependent Azure resources that each web app is using.
+    The overall available status depends on the dependent Azure resources that each app here is using.
     For example Cloud Crafty is backed by 3 Azure resources: App Service, Key Vault and APIM.
-The overall availability status will only be available when all 3 resourcecs' availability status is Available.
+The overall availability status will only be Green/available when all 3 resourcecs' availability status is Available.

-  * Level 1 dashboard are web app specific, it displays the health and metrics of specific Azure resources used by web app
+  * Level 1 dashboard drills down into the app and displays metrics of Azure resources used by the app

 <br />